-3.1 Money laundering and terrorism financing (ML/TF) risk continues to be an on-going threat which has the potential to adversely affect the country's reputation and investment climate, and may lead to economic and social consequences.
-The globalisation of the financial services industry and advancement in technology has posed challenges to regulators and law enforcement agencies as criminals have become more sophisticated in utilising financial institutions to launder illicit funds and use them as conduits for ML/TF activities.
+- 3.1 Money laundering and terrorism financing (ML/TF) risk continues to be an ongoing threat which has the potential to adversely affect the country's reputation and investment climate and may lead to economic and social consequences.
+The globalisation of the financial services industry and advancement in technology has posed challenges to regulators and law enforcement agencies, as criminals have become more sophisticated in utilising financial institutions to launder illicit funds and use them as conduits for ML/TF activities. - 3.2 The insurance sector2 is potentially at risk of being misused for money laundering and the financing of terrorism.

-&lt;sup>1 Section 36 (b) the relevant supervisory authority of a financial institution may be examined and supervise the financial institution, and regulate and verify, through regular examinations, that a financial institution complies with the requirements of this Act.

-- 3.2 The insurance sector is potentially at risk of being misused for money laundering and the financing of terrorism.
 Criminals look for ways of concealing the illegitimate origin of funds.
 The products and transactions of insurers and intermediaries can provide the opportunity to launder money or to finance terrorism. - 3.3 Insurers and intermediaries can be involved, knowingly or unknowingly, in money laundering and the financing of terrorism.
 This exposes them to legal, operational and reputational risks.
+The insurance sector should therefore take adequate measures to prevent its misuse by money launderers and those financing terrorism.

+1 Section 36 (b) the relevant supervisory authority of a financial institution may be examined and supervise the financial institution, and regulate and verify, through regular examinations, that a financial institution complies with the requirements of this Act.
+2 The insurance sector includes insurers, reinsurers and intermediaries.

-The insurance sector should therefore take adequate measures to prevent its misuse by money launderers and those financing terrorism. - 3.4 In formulating the requirements of this policy, reference has been made to the recommendations of the International Association of Insurance Supervisors (IAIS) Core Principle No. 22; the Financial Action Task Force ("FATF") 40 Recommendations relevant to insurers and intermediaries and Application Paper on Combating Money Laundering and Terrorist Financing, October 2013.
+3.4 In formulating the requirements of this policy, reference has been made to the recommendations of the International Association of Insurance Supervisors (IAIS) Core Principle No. 22; the Financial Action Task Force ("FATF") 40 Recommendations relevant to insurers and intermediaries and Application Paper on Combating Money Laundering and Terrorist Financing, October 2013.